 Knowing that [Father Isidore] would give everything away, the authorities at the Skete stopped issuing him new clothing.
 (P. 176)

 It often happened that he’d feed someone for a prolonged period of time, sharing his own meals with him.
 There was one man he fed for an entire winter….
 (P. 178)

-In the same way, for about three years, right up to his death, [Father Isidore] took care of worker who had lost his arm in a machine accident.
+In the same way, for about three years, right up to his death, [Father Isidore] took care of a worker who had lost his arm in a machine accident.
 Father Isidore called him the “one-armed man.”
 He fed the “one-armed man” with a spoon, dressed and undressed him, gave him money, and repeatedly prevented his attempts at suicide.
 (P. 178)

 Father Isidore showed kindness toward all living beings, and even toward unintelligent creatures….
-He cared for and fed beats and birds; he even took care of reptiles, frogs, mice, and rats….
+He cared for and fed bears and birds; he even took care of reptiles, frogs, mice, and rats….
 Even just before his death, he asked members of a family he knew about the health of their cat….
 It happened sometimes that a cat would injure a bird, and the injured bird would be lying on the road.
 Father Isidore would bend down with difficulty and pick up the injured bird.
 And so, a little sparrow with an injured wing would live in the Starets’s cell until it was healed.
 (P. 179)